mura3277/RPiToHUB75-Adapter/README.md

 # Change Log

+## 4.0
+-  Added buzzer to the board connected to a GPIO pin.
+-  Split off the dedicated input pins to a 6 pin IDC so it can easily be connected to a daughter board.

 ## 3.0
--  Added 3 pin fan header connected to a GPIO pin for cooling a pi within an enclosure
+-  Added 3 pin fan header connected to a GPIO pin for cooling a pi within an enclosure.

 ## 2.0
 -  Added solder jumper pads to support displays with or without the extra data line E.